Cost of Sealing Pavers: A Budget Breakdown

 - Prioritize Preparation for a Flawless Finish: Whether you hire a professional or do it yourself, the most critical step is meticulous preparation.
 Sealing over a dirty or damp surface is the number one cause of a cloudy, failed application, so ensuring the pavers are perfectly clean and dry is essential for a lasting result.

-How Much Does It Cost to Seal a Paver Patio?
+What’s the Real Cost to Seal a Paver Patio?

 After you’ve invested in creating a beautiful outdoor space, the last thing you want is for it to lose its luster.
 That’s where paver sealing comes in.
 Think of it as the final, protective touch for your hardscape—an essential step in keeping your paver patio looking as good as the day it was installed.
 Sealing helps guard against the elements, from the strong Southern California sun to accidental spills during a backyard barbecue.
 It locks out moisture, prevents weeds from popping up between the joints, and makes cleaning up messes a breeze.